‘Beyond catastrophic’: How super flu is pushing the NHS to the brink

 In an overrun A&E department, patients line corridors “packed in like sardines” as exhausted medics do their best to avoid falling victim to the “unprecedented” wave of super flu clogging up hospital beds.

-Just two weeks before Christmas, top clinicians say this is the worst winter they have seen, with a “flu-nami” driving hospitals to the brink as services face a quadruple threat of winter bugs, impending doctors' strike, strict financial demands and patients stuck in hospital beds unable to be discharged into social care packages.
+Just two weeks before Christmas, top clinicians say this is the worst winter they have seen, with a “flu-nami” driving hospitals to the brink as services face a quadruple threat of winter bugs, an impending doctors’ strike, strict financial demands and patients stuck in hospital beds unable to be discharged into social care.

 The sudden and “huge” influx of flu cases – up 55 per cent in the past week – has led health chiefs to fear that overcrowded hospitals will soon be unable to control the spread of infections, leaving vulnerable patients being treated for serious illnesses such as cancer, “terrified” they will catch it.